Sig River

 The Sig River, also known as Mekerra, is a river of Algeria.

-The Sig River is a tributary of the Chelif River and flows through the town of Sig.
+The Sig River is a tributary of the Macta River and flows through the town of Sig.
 For most of its flow the Sig is at 50 m elevation and ends about 30 km from the Mediterranean as the crow flies, and originates in the highlands south of the mountains of Daïa.